BackofenLab/BioNetViz/docs/journalStructure.md

   * Cellular & Molecular Immunology: 21.8
   * Nature Nanotechnology: 38.1

-## The Lancet Microbe: IF 20.9 (3)
+## The Lancet Microbe: IF 20.4 (3)
 ### Data Sharing
   * contains accession numbers for sequencing data and source code URLs
   * accession numbers stated in plain text instead of hyperlink

 ## Other Lancet Journals:
+  * The Lancet: 88.5
-  * The Lancet Oncology: 41.6
+  * The Lancet Oncology: 35.9
-  * The Lancet Infectious Diseases: 36.4
+  * The Lancet Infectious Diseases: 31.0

 ## Science: 50.3 (4)
 ### Acknowledgments